 Auto Injury TreatmentCar Accident & Whiplash Treatment

-Initial medical treatment for the typical auto injury usually consists of painkillers and a neck brace.
-This approach does little to repair the underlying injury.
-Physical therapy is the primary method for repair and strengthening of damaged tissue and for avoiding excessive scar growth.
+Initial medical treatment for a typical auto accident injury consists of painkillers and a neck brace.
+However, this does little to actually repair the underlying injury.
+Physical Therapy is the primary method for repairing and strengthening damaged tissue.
 Regardless of the severity of the injury, you will benefit from a physical therapy program.

 When Do I Start Treatment for an Auto Accident Injury?

-It may be because we, as a nation, focus on the muscles and joints when rehabilitating whiplash, even though more than muscles and joints are damaged by this injury.
-Whiplash often damages the neurological systems that control balance and how your eyes move (the oculomotor and vestibular systems).
-Research shows that people who do not recover quickly from whiplash often have damage to these systems.
+People tend to only focus on the muscles and joints when rehabilitating whiplash, even though more than muscles and joints are damaged by this injury.
+Whiplash often damages the neurological systems that control balance and how your eyes move.
+Research shows that people who do not recover properly from whiplash often have damage to these systems.

 Auto Injury Treatment in Portland OR and Vancouver WA